 Understanding the properties of operations and the relationships between them allows for more flexible use.

 In the primary grades, students have made connections between operations through various activities.
 For example, they know that addition and subtraction are inverse operations and that addition is commutative.
-Over time, they develop their number sense and operations sense and gradually use them before performing operations.
+Over time, they develop their number and operation senses and gradually use them before performing operations.
 This practice, while often informal and mental, is still essential to understanding the relationships between numbers and between operations.

 • Addition and subtraction are inverse operations.